commaok/blog/content/ai/split-commit.md

 )

 while true; do
+  # Sleep for a moment so SIGINT can kill the script between iterations
+  sleep 1

   git checkout "$ref" -- .
   if git diff --quiet HEAD -- .; then
     echo "no differences remain; all done"